 The data processor must observe the provisions of the Law and may act only under the data controller's authorized limitations.
 The data processor is bound by the same obligations as the data controller.
 Furthermore, the data processor must offer all the required and appropriate technical means to carry out its assignments.
 When the data controller entrusts, via subcontracting, to a data processor some or all the processing, it must choose the data processor very carefully.
 In case of violation of the provisions of the Law, the data controller and the data processor must bear any arising liability.

 The legal representative of a legal entity who has applied for the processing of personal data, as well as their employees, must fulfill the following conditions:

 - be Tunisian nationals (this condition is outdated in practice, even non-Tunisian directors can apply to process the data of their employees, for example);

 - be a resident in Tunisia (this condition is also outdated in practice); and

 - have no criminal record.

 8. Data Subject Rights

-Once the data subject gives its consent, they are considered as informed.
+Once the data subject gives their consent, they are considered informed.

-According Article 32 of the Law 'the right of access shall be understood as the right of the data subject, their heirs, or their tutor to consult all the personal data related to them as well as the right to correct, complete, rectify, update, modify, clarify, or delete it, when it has been proved that it is inaccurate, equivocal, or prohibited for processing by law.
+According to Article 32 of the Law 'the right of access shall be understood as the right of the data subject, their heirs, or their tutor to consult all the personal data related to them as well as the right to correct, complete, rectify, update, modify, clarify, or delete, when it has been proved that it is inaccurate, equivocal, or prohibited for processing by law.

 The person responsible for the automatic processing of the personal data and the sub-contractor must take all the required technical steps to ensure that the data subject, their heirs, or their tutor may request by e-mail rectification, modification, correction, or deletion of their personal data.